Before choosing the Direct Selling company (organisation), it is vital to have the answers to these critical questions:

 Ignore promises of extraordinarily high or guaranteed profits.
 It’s easy to be swayed by promises of a high income, especially if it’s said to be guaranteed or easy.
 Scam artists try to take advantage of human vulnerabilities, which is often very easy if someone is in a situation where they need cash fast.
 It’s important to remember that, as in any business model, earning substantial sums of money requires time and attention to building a business.

 In direct selling, the amount of time required will vary.
 It will be based on your goals and the amount of time you are prepared to spend on your direct selling activities.
-It may take a relatively short amount of time to begin earning supplemental income, but if your goal is to rely solely on direct selling, be aware it may take a little more time before you can quit your day job.
+It may take a relatively short amount of time to begin earning supplemental income, but if your goal is to rely solely on direct selling, be aware it may take a much more time and require much more efforts.

 It will be important to your customers and to you, so make sure that you are aware of and understand them.
 You must see them as being fair and reasonable.